 - Officers are not to enforce the rules and regulations of a private employer as a condition of their employment, or at any time while employed by a private employer unless there is a violation of local, state or federal law.

-- Officers will wear their authorized department uniform at all times while employed by a private employer unless written permission is obtained from the affected Phoenix Police Precinct Commander.
+- Officers will wear their authorized department uniform at all times while employed with a private employer unless written permission is obtained from the affected Phoenix Police Precinct Commander.

-- Officers wil maintain a professional demeanor at all times.
+- Officers will maintain a professional demeanor at all times.

-- Officers are provided limited liability coverage and worker's compensation coverage by the City of Phoenix when they are taking law enforcement action which arises while working for a private employer, provided the officer is acting within the course and scope of his or her duties as a Phoenix Poilce Officer.
-That is, taking official police action in the enforcement of local ordinances, state, and federal laws.
+- Officers are only provided limited liability coverage and worker's compensation coverage when they take official law enforcement action which arises while working for a private employer, provided the officer is acting within the course and scope of his or her duties as a Phoenix Police Officer.
+That is, taking official police action in the enforcement of local ordinances, state and federal laws.